 Robo-advisors cannot protect portfolios from market downturns, but they can release investors from the burden of building and monitoring a portfolio by themselves, and the strategies they follow have proven to be the most profitable for passive investors over the long run.

-How to Choose the Best Robo-Advisor
+How Do I Choose the Best Robo-Advisor?

 Picking the right robo-advisor for you depends on different variables, including the following: